QaissA/alx-system_engineering-devops/README.md

- hello readme for script absolute path
+hello this is a project for scripts in shell using linux bash